MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder.md

 ## Author a Copilot agent

-The Agent builder allows you to author a Copilot agent in two ways: either using natural language (**Describe** tab) or manually (**Configure** tab).
+The agent builder allows you to author a Copilot agent in two ways: either using natural language (**Describe** tab) or manually (**Configure** tab).
 Both tabs work seamlessly to provide a rich authoring experience.

 The availability of the **Describe** tab is based on geographic availability and language support.
 The **Describe** tab only supports English.
 When the authoring language is set to English, the **Describe** tab is available in the following regions: Australia, India, Japan, United Arab Emirates, United Kingdom, and United States.
 You can build your agent via the **Configure** tab if the **Describe** tab is unsupported in your region or preferred language.